Menu

 4. Can I join Philanos as an individual?

 No, membership is only available to collective giving organizations.
 But individuals are welcome at all our conferences.
-We offer a non-member rate to individuals who are not a member of a Philanos affiliate.
+We offer a non-member rate to individuals who are not a member of a Philanos Affiliate.

 5. Does Philanos make grants?